Jachdich/placeholder/README.md

 5. Flask Login
 6. Flask-Mail

-### What's New
+### What's New (from v0.1)
-1. Broke down app.py into a packaged structure
+1. Seperate Profile routes with all their posts
-2. Routes for Login/Register/Logout/Profile
+2. Thubnails
-3. SQL Database
+3. UI Improvements

-4. Validation & Authentication for users
+### Known Bugs
+1. [x] ~~Updating profile picture changes every user's profile picture.~~ (Fixed.)
+2. [ ] Can't save the updated profile picture in static/profile_pics and thus the changed PFP doesn't show up.

 ### How to Run
 -> Move these files to the directory where your virtual environment is located.

   |

-  --> e.g. If you have a dir, 'nyt' with your venv instaled IN IT, paste these files into 'nyt'.
+  --> e.g. If you have a dir, 'nyt' with your venv installed IN IT, paste these files into 'nyt'.

 -> Boot up your virtual environment and type "python run.py" to run in debug mode.

 -> Boot up your web browser and type the URL, "localhost:5000/"

-### Latest Contributors
-1. Ashmit21